UK's Next joins list of clothing retailers pausing Myanmar orders | Business

 On Wednesday, Associated British Foods said its Primark fashion business had paused orders in Myanmar, following similar moves from Sweden's H&M, the world's second-biggest fashion retailer, and Italy's Benetton Group.
 On Monday Italian clothing retailer OVS said it would keep its "limited presence" in Myanmar but would stop its business with suppliers acting in a discriminatory way towards workers involved in rallies against the country's junta.

-Britain's Marks & Spencer, which sources about 3% of its clothing from Myanmar, said it is continuing with its booked orders but is keeping future orders under review.
-Last week the United States and Britain imposed sanctions on Myanmar's military.
+Britain's Marks & Spencer said it is continuing with its booked orders but keeping future orders under review.
+Separately on Thursday, Britain sanctioned a Myanmar conglomerate for its close links to the military leadership which Foreign Secretary Dominic Raab said was wantonly killing innocent people including children.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)